Essential Nonfiction Books on Latin America

 The Beast by Óscar Martínez

-The Beast: Riding the Rails and Dodging Narcos on the Migrant Trail follows Central American migrants as they ride “La Bestia,” the deadly freight trains headed toward the U.S. border.
-His investigative journalism reveals the violence, exploitation, and courage on one of the world’s most perilous journeys.
+The Beast follows Central American migrants as they ride ‘La Bestia,’ the deadly freight trains headed toward the U.S. border.

-“Along the way they will be preyed upon by cartels, police, Mexican immigration authorities, maras and random rural gangs, robbed, enslaved, forced into narco assassin squads, and raped – an estimated eight out of ten migrant women who attempt to cross Mexico suffer sexual abuse along the way, sometimes at the hands of fellow migrants.
-Migrants are kidnapped en masse by Zetas, with the complicity of corrupted and terrorized local police and other authorities and of treacherous coyotes, so that their families back home or awaiting them in the US can be extorted; meanwhile the captives are tortured, raped and sometimes massacred.
-Thousands upon thousands of migrants have been murdered in Mexico, and many others die by falling from ‘La Bestia’; as many as seventy thousand, some experts estimate, lie buried along the ‘death corridor’ of the migrants’ trail.”
+“Along the way they will be preyed upon – by cartels, police, Mexican immigration authorities, and random rural gangs – robbed, enslaved, forced into narco assassin squads, and raped.
+An estimated eight out of ten migrant women who attempt to cross Mexico suffer sexual abuse along the way.
+Migrants are kidnapped en masse by Zetas, with the complicity of corrupted local police and treacherous coyotes, so that their families back home or awaiting them in the US can be extorted; meanwhile the captives are tortured, raped and sometimes massacred.
+As many as seventy thousand lie buried along the death corridor of the migrants’ trail.”

 Tell Me How It Ends by Valeria Luiselli

-Tell Me How It Ends: An Essay in 40 Questions blends essay and testimony as she reflects on her work translating for unaccompanied child migrants navigating the U.S. immigration system.
-The book explores bureaucracy, language, and the emotional toll of migration on children and their advocates.
+Tell Me How It Ends blends essay and testimony as Luiselli reflects on her work translating for unaccompanied child migrants navigating the U.S. immigration system.

 The Line Becomes A River by Francisco Cantú

-The Line Becomes a River: Dispatches from the Border follows Cantú’s experience as a U.S. Border Patrol agent and his eventual moral reckoning with the system he served.
-It interrogates the border’s human cost – on migrants, families, and the people who police it.
+The Line Becomes a River describes Cantú’s experience as a U.S. Border Patrol agent and his eventual moral reckoning with the system he served.

 “Jung asserts that when we come to perceive ‘the other’ as someone to be feared and shunned, we risk the inner cohesion of our society, allowing our personal relationships to become undermined by a creeping mistrust.
 By walling ourselves off from a perceived other, we ‘flatter the primitive tendency in us to shut our eyes to evil and drive it over some frontier or other, like the Old Testament scapegoat, which was supposed to carry the evil into the wilderness.’”